Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 As an Approved Assessment Centre for Disabled Student Allowance (DSA) we can assess any student wishing to attend a higher education institution anywhere in the country.

-Once you have your eligibility letter or email advising you to have a needs assessment, please contact the HE Support Team.
+Once you have your eligibility letter or email advising you to have a needs assessment, please contact the UCR Inclusive Learning Team.

 Tel: 01270 613288

 University Centre Reaseheath believes in equality of opportunity for all its students and is committed to promoting equality of opportunity in all its activities.

 We will do our best to ensure that you are able to achieve your full potential and work towards realising your personal goals irrespective of your age, colour, creed, ethnic origin, gender, marital status, disabilities and impairments, nationality, race, sexual orientation or religious belief.

 Please click on the links below to view or download the guides.

 Whilst every effort has been made to ensure that the information on this website is correct, some details may be subject to change.